Capgemini Invent strengthens collective intelligence

-Capgemini Consulting is the Global Strategy and Transformation Consulting brand of the Capgemini Group.
+Capgemini Invent is the Global Strategy and Transformation Consulting brand of the Capgemini Group.

 With the new digital economy creating significant disruptions and opportunities, Capgemini works with leading companies and governments to master digital transformation, drawing on their understanding of the digital economy and leadership in business transformation and organizational change.